dotnet/docs/docs/machine-learning/automate-training-with-model-builder.md

 ms.custom: overview
 #Customer intent: As a developer, I want to use Model Builder to automatically train a model using a visual interface.
 ---
-# What is Model Builder & how does it work?
+# What is Model Builder and how does it work?

 ML.NET Model Builder is an easy-to-understand graphical Visual Studio extension to build, train, and deploy custom machine learning models.